2011 Kiribati parliamentary election

-Parliamentary elections were held in Kiribati on October 21 and 28, 2011.
+Parliamentary elections were held in Kiribati on 21 and 28 October 2011.
 In the first round, exactly half of the 44 members of parliament were elected, with the remainder chosen in the proceeding run-off elections.
 30 candidates were reelected, and four government ministers lost their seats.
 One seat had to go to a third round of elections due to two candidates tying in the second round.
 In the third round, Jacob Teem defended his seat against Rutio Bangao with just 27 votes difference.
-The parliament in Kiribati is known as Maneaba ni Maungatabu.
-The next parliamentary election was not scheduled until 2015.

-Background

-Kiribati's Voting System
+Electoral system

 Kiribati is an electoral democracy.
 Electoral laws were last updated in Kiribati in 2007.
 Everybody over the age of 18 is eligible to vote in Kiribati elections.
 There are 23 single and multi-member districts across the country, creating a total of 44 seats.
 Candidates are elected in rounds using a direct majoritarian system.
 In the first round, a candidate is said to have won the seat if they receive over 50% of the valid votes cast.
 If no candidate receives 50% of the valid votes cast, a run-off election is held within a week of the original.
 In a run-off election, only the top candidates from the first election will appear on the ballot.
 In a multi-member district with three seats vacant, the top five candidates from the first election will advance to the run-off.
 In a district with two vacant seats, the top four candidates will advance to the run-off.

 The same rule applies for a three-seat constituency in which one candidate has already succeeded in winning 50% of the valid votes cast in the first election and been declared elected.
 In single-seat districts, the top three candidates move forward to the run-off.
 In addition to the 44 elected members of the Kiribati Parliament, there is one ex-officio member appointed from Banaba Island, and another ex-officio member serving as the Attorney General.
 All members serve 4-year terms.
 The member from Banaba Island is appointed by the Rabi Island Council.
 Though Rabi Island is part of Fiji, many of its residents were originally from Kiribati's Banaba Island.
 While under British control, many Banaba Island residents were forced to move to Rabi Island as mining for phosphates made the island uninhabitable.

-Presidential Elections

-The president is popularly elected in a two-step process.
-Parliament nominates candidates from its own ranks and voters then elect one to be the president.